- Search The Registry

 - Teacher’s Forum

 - About Us

 - Creating Support

 - My Account

 *Richie Havens was born on this date in 1941.
-He was an African American singer and song writer.
+He was a Black folk singer and songwriter.

 By the end of the '70s, he had abandoned recording and turned entirely to live work.
-Havens came back to records in 1987: a new album, Simple Things; an album of Bob Dylan and Beatles covers; and a compilation.
+Havens came back to recording in 1987: a new album, Simple Things; an album of Bob Dylan and Beatles covers; and a compilation.
 In 1991, Havens signed his first major-label deal in 15 years when he moved to Sony Music and released his recording Now.
-He is an author writing “They Can't Hide Us Anymore."
-Between book signings, Havens is plays several concerts and headed back to Woodstock for the 30th anniversary.
-In 2002, he recorded his album Wishing Well and Havens still performs concerts year round.
+He was an author writing “They Can't Hide Us Anymore."
+Between book signings, Havens played several concerts and headed back to Woodstock for the 30th anniversary.
+In 2002, he recorded his album Wishing Well and Havens still performed concerts year-round.

 Richie Havens, the renowned New York folk singer who will forever go down in history as the man who opened the Woodstock festival, died of a heart attack on April 22nd, 2013, at his home in Jersey City, New Jersey.
 He was 72.